MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 * Image Processing Toolbox (if running the Visual Coding 2P demonstration `OphysDemo.mlx`)

 ----
+### About the Brain Observatory Toolbox
+:construction: The Brain Observatory Toolbox is at an early stage; the interface is not guaranteed stable across the v0.9.x releases.

+:speech_balloon:	Questions?
+Suggestions?
+Roadblocks?
+Code contributors are regularly monitoring user-posted [GitHub issues](https://github.com/emeyers/Brain-Observatory-Toolbox/issues) & the [File Exchange discussion](https://www.mathworks.com/matlabcentral/fileexchange/90900-brain-observatory-toolbox#discussions_tab).

 ### Acknowledgements

 Initial engineering work, done by Ethan Meyers and Xinzhu Fang, was supported by the Foundation of Psychocultural Research and Sherman Fairchild Award at Hampshire College and hosted by the [Center for Brains, Minds, and Machines](https://cbmm.mit.edu/) at the Massachusetts Institute of Technology.